rvikas549/E-Commerce-Website/README.md

 <h1>BGBT Store</h1>
 <h4>This is a Full Stack project using [Node.JS,Express,EJS,Postgres Database]</h4>

-<h6>We can use this website and add our own customisable products
--The Uniquness in this project is that we can Resell the products of our store BGBT clothes only and we can check the quality and refurbish the cloth and sell it for very cheaper price This motive was used because a lot of clothes are being wasted and people use very few time and throw insted it can we reselled for a cheaper price
+We can use this website and add our own customisable products -The Uniquness in this project is that we can Resell the products of our store BGBT clothes only and we can check the quality and refurbish the cloth and sell it for very cheaper price This motive was used because a lot of clothes are being wasted and people use very few time and throw insted it can we reselled for a cheaper price